 Most people who use Adderall and have to take a drug test wonder how long it stays in your system.
 Whether or not you’re able to pass a drug test for Adderall depends on if you have a current prescription for the drug.
 If you do, bring it with you (or a letter from your doctor) to your drug screening.

 If you don’t have a prescription and you’re using Adderall recreationally, you could be in trouble if you need to pass a drug test.
 That’s true whether your intent is to focus better or to get high.
 And it’s true whether you have been abusing Adderall for years or just take a few pills here and there.

-So how long does it take Adderall to get out of your system?
+So how long does Adderall stay in your system?
 It depends on a number of factors, including your body mass index, age, metabolism and general health.
 It also depends on what drug test you’re taking.

 How Long Does Adderall Stay in Your Saliva and Blood?